ContextMapper/context-mapper-examples/src/main/cml/architectural-refactorings/AR-02-Split-Bounded-Context-by-Features/README.md

-# AR-2: Split Bounded Context by Use Cases
+# AR-2: Split Bounded Context by Features
-Splits a bounded context by grouping those aggregates together into one bounded context which are used by the same use case(s).
+Splits a bounded context by grouping those aggregates together into one bounded context which are used by the same feature: use case(s) and/or user stories.

-**Hint:** An aggregate in CML can belong to multiple use cases (therefore the plural _use cases_ in the AR name).
+**Hint:** An aggregate in CML can belong to multiple use cases and/or user stories (therefore the plural _Features_ in the AR name).

 ## Context & Rationales
 By decomposing a system into multiple bounded contexts we aim for loose coupling between the bounded context and a high cohesion within them.
-One approach to achieve this and to decompose a system into components or (micro-) services is to split by use cases.
+One approach to achieve this and to decompose a system into components or (micro-) services is to split by use cases and/or user stories.

 **See also:**
  * Coupling criterion [Semantic Proximity](https://github.com/ServiceCutter/ServiceCutter/wiki/CC-2-Semantic-Proximity) of [ServiceCutter](https://servicecutter.github.io/)
  * [How to decompose the application into services?](https://microservices.io/patterns/microservices.html#how-to-decompose-the-application-into-services) by [Chris Richardson](https://microservices.io/book)
  * [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)

-In Context Mapper you can assign multiple use cases to an aggregate, which allows you to model by which use cases an aggregate is used.
+In Context Mapper you can assign multiple use cases and/or user stories to an aggregate, which allows you to model by which features an aggregate is used.
 Consult our [aggregate documentation page](https://contextmapper.org/docs/aggregate/#aggregate-use-cases) to see how this can be modeled in CML.
+The [user requirements](https://contextmapper.org/docs/user-requirements/) page documents how you specify your user stories and/or use cases.

 ## Goal
-This Architectural Refactoring (AR) splits a bounded context by use cases.
-This means, it creates bounded contexts containing aggregates which are used by the same use cases.
-It can be applied if your model exhibits a bounded contexts with aggregates which are used by multiple different use cases.
+This Architectural Refactoring (AR) splits a bounded context by use cases and/or user stories.
+This means, it creates bounded contexts containing aggregates which are used by the same cases/stories.
+It can be applied if your model exhibits a bounded contexts with aggregates which are used by different features.

 **Inverse AR's:**
  * [AR-7: Merge Bounded Contexts](./../AR-7-Merge-Bounded-Contexts)

 ## Preconditions
  * The bounded context must contain **at least two aggregates**.
- * The aggregates must be **assigned to different use cases**.
+ * The aggregates must be **assigned to different use cases and/or user stories**.

 ## Input
  * One bounded context.

 ## Output
  * The AR creates multiple bounded contexts.
-Each bounded context contains one or more aggregates which are used by the same use cases.
+Each bounded context contains one or more aggregates which are used by the same use cases and/or user stories.

 ## Example
 The following two CML snippets show an example _input_ and _output_ illustrating how this AR works.